What to do if you break down.

 - If you’re driving in Wales, call Traffic Wales on 0300 123 1213.

-- If you’re driving in Northern Ireland, it’s recommended you call the police on 999.
+- If you’re driving in Northern Ireland, call the police on 999.

 Breakdowns on other roads